Livelihood Manager (LM)

 Content and Methodology of Supervision:

-Livelihood Manager will work under the direct supervision and guidance of the Supervisor and will report directly to the Supervisor.
-At the beginning of his/her assignment, a detailed work plan will be developed jointly by Livelihood Manager and his/her supervisor and will include the detailed assignments, their timeline, indicators and targets.
+The Livelihood Manager will work under the direct supervision and guidance of the Supervisor and will report directly to the Supervisor.
+At the beginning of his/her assignment, a detailed work plan will be developed jointly by LM and his/her supervisor and will include the detailed assignments, their timeline, indicators and targets.

-He/she will be supervised on a daily and weekly basis through individual and group meetings where Livelihood Manager will provide weekly update on the progress towards targets as well as challenges and lessons learned, and the supervisor will provide feedback and guidance.
-Further, the supervisor is to provide adequate guidance, clarifications and feedback is being provided against the established work plan.
+He/she will be supervised on a daily and weekly basis through individual and group meetings where LM will provide weekly update on the progress towards targets as well as challenges and lessons learned, and the supervisor will provide feedback and guidance.
+Further, the supervisor is to provide adequate guidance, clarifications, and feedback is being provided against the established work plan.